rockysaikia730/ODE_Solver/README.md

    - or that the expressions are mathematically compatible.
    This must be improved to avoid silent errors when the derivative is supplied incorrectly.

+5. **Overuse of trimming**
+   I think the trimming of whitespaces throughout the code is done very frequently, so that a string might be trimmed multiple times, which decreases performance.
+This should be decreased if possible.

 ### Running the Reader Unit Tests

 The project uses CMake to configure and build all components, including the unit tests.
 The instructions below show how to configure the build directory and execute the tests.